hanna-8/Playground/HowTo/change-git-bash.md

 ### Change git bash starting directory:
 In file c:\Program Files\Git\etc\bash.bashrc
 add line `cd /d/MyCode;`
-Side note: tried to modify the .bashrc file in the ~ directory with no success :-??
+*Side note*: tried to modify the .bashrc file in the ~ directory with no success :-?? .

 ### Change git bash home dir
 In file  c:\Program Files\Git\etc\profile.d\env
 add line `export HOME="$USERPROFILE"`
-(set the git bash ~ to the windows user home dir)
+(the new git bash will be the windows user home dir)